 As described above, the Agency RMBS market began to experience severe dislocations in mid-March 2020 as a result of the economic, health and market turmoil brought about by COVID-19.
-In March of 2020, the Fed announced that it would purchase Agency RMBS and U.S. Treasuries in the amounts needed to support smooth market functioning, which largely stabilized the Agency RMBS market, a commitment it reaffirmed at all subsequent Fed meetings, including its most recent meeting in April of 2021.
+In March of 2020, the Fed announced that it would purchase Agency RMBS and U.S. Treasuries in the amounts needed to support smooth market functioning, which largely stabilized the Agency RMBS market, a commitment it reaffirmed at all subsequent Fed meetings.
+At the July 2021 meeting, the Fed began to discuss plans for adjusting the path and composition of asset purchases, but reiterated its intention to provide notice well in advance of an announcement to reduce the pace of such purchases.
 If the Fed modifies, reduces or suspends its purchases of Agency RMBS, our investment portfolio could be negatively impacted.
 Further, the moratoriums on foreclosures and evictions described above will likely delay potential defaults on loans that would otherwise be bought out of Agency MBS pools as described above.
 Depending on the ultimate resolution of the foreclosure or evictions, when and if it occurs, these loans may be removed from the pool into which they were securitized.
 If this were to occur, it would have the effect of delaying a prepayment on the Company's securities until such time.
 As the majority of the Company's Agency RMBS assets were acquired at a premium to par, this will tend to increase the realized yield on the asset in question.